-Here’s how to cook boneless pork ribs in the oven.
-With very little effort, you’ll have this easy low carb baked boneless pork ribs meal ready to serve.
+A simple recipe for cooking boneless pork ribs in the oven.
+With very little effort, you’ll have this easy baked boneless pork ribs meal ready to serve as an appetizer or main dish.

 Since I am cutting back on low carb sweets, I thought I’d bring back some basic meat dishes.
 One of the things I’ve been trying to do is up my daily intake of protein.
 I find that I eat a lot less calories when I fill up on protein.